HUman RIghts and Democracy

 Fact: Article 21 of the Universal Declaration of Human Rights promises each person a meaningful role in their own government.

-But because of the way we plan our families, people today do not act as free and equal persons.
+Because of the way we plan our families, people today do not act as free and equal persons.
+Totally inequitable and unsustainable family planning fueled massive population growth and a massive and growing gulf between rich and poor that disenfranchised the average voice and diluted democracy to something very far from self-rule.
 Abysmal levels of child development, which enabled unsustainable population growth and massive inequality across the globe, has degraded our democracies, drowning out each person’s voice and effective role in their own governance.
+Maybe the best long-run indicator of whether we are achieving democracy is compliance with children’s rights – and worldwide we have been and continue to fail in this regard.

 Fact: Each member’s role in a democracy is, cetus paribus, inverse to the size of that democracy.
 Jean-Jacques Rousseau, On the Social Contract 50-51 (Donald A. Cress ed. & trans., Hackett 1987) (1762);